orlandos-nl/Citadel/README.md

 A couple of code is held back until further work in SwiftNIO SSH is completed.
 We're currently working with Apple to resolve these.

 - [ ] RSA Authentication (implemented & supported, but in a [fork of NIOSSH](https://github.com/Joannis/swift-nio-ssh-1/pull/1))
-- [ ] Much more documentation & tutorials

 ## Contributing